 The serpent at the river Shannon

 After St Patrick destroyed the worshipping of the pagan god Crom Cruach and chased all snakes from Ireland he traveled to the River Shannon in today’s County Leitrim.

 To cross the Shannon St Patrick approached stepping stones at a small ford but he and his followers were stopped in their tracks by a large serpent.
-It took everyone by surprise because they believed St Patrick had already banished all snakes from Ireland.
+It took everyone by surprise because they believed he had already banished all snakes from Ireland.

 The locals believed the serpent made his way up the river Shannon from the sea and they were absolutely terrified of him.

 His body was twice as thick as a large oak tree, blacker as the hounds of hell and his two large eyes were as red as blood.
 When the large serpent moved the swell of water would disturb the entire river leaving the water muddy for miles.

-Over the years people died at the ford with many believing they had fallen victim of the monster serpent.
+Over the years people died at the ford with many believing they had fallen victim to the monster serpent.

 St Patrick captures the serpent

-Locals believe the devil took the form of the serpent to stop St Patrick in Ireland and he would appear every seven years.
+Locals believe the devil took the form of the serpent to stop St Patrick and would appear every seven years.

 About this folklore story